goulash1971/mongoose-dbref/README.md

 	});

-This will create two schema - `OrderSchema` that has a field (`lineItems`) which can hold multiple references, and `LineItemSchema` that has a field 'order' with a single reference.
+This will create two schema - `OrderSchema` that has a field (`lineItems`) which can hold multiple references, and `LineItemSchema` that has a field `order` with a single reference.

-All of the 'standard' options (`required`, `index` etc) can be applied to these fields.
+All of the *standard* options (`required`, `index` etc) can be applied to these fields.

 ### Using the plugins
 Once you have installed the plugins, or installed the whole extension, you can begin to use them.

 #### Plugin: `resolveDBRefs`
-The `resolveDBRefs` plugin can be used to be used to automatically install *getter* and *setter* methods for fields where a 'resolve' option has been set.
+The `resolveDBRefs` plugin can be used to be used to automatically install *getter* and *setter* methods for fields where a `resolve` option has been set.

 These methods will map DBRef values to/from objects via the database connection of the owning model.